rwaltzsoftware/coffee-supplychain-hyperledger-composer/README.md

 2) copy Model.cto into (models/test.cto)

-3) create lib folder in test-bank and in lib folder create logic.js file and paste the JS code here
+3) create lib folder in test-bank and in lib folder create logic.js file and paste the JS code here (Note: you can get cto and js file ref in folder 'chaincode ref )

 4) Generate the Business Network Archive (BNA)
 Run